stephenkridel/Herman/README.md

-# Herman, an electronic medical record builder for therapists
+# Herman, an intuitive note taker for therapists

 ### Purpose